 A Web resume is a powerful tool for job searchers (See Creating an ESL Web Resume by the author.)
 You will email a standard cover letter and resume, but only a limited amount of information can be included in these formats.
 A Web resume allows job seekers to sell themselves in a more powerful and thorough way.

-Web resumes are easy to set up by using one of the many free blogging sites, such as Blogger.
+Web resumes are easy to set up by using one of the many free blogging sites, such as WordPress.
 Simply go the the site and open an account.
 Be sure to include a photo.
 When you email schools, always include a link to your web resume and mention that it contains your photo.

 Do Some Background Reading

 Many applicants have no teaching experience and are not trained English teachers.
 This is not a problem for many conversation schools.
 However, a bit of background knowledge will help you stand out from other applicants.
 It pays to do some minimal research.

 Most conversation schools claim to prefer a "natural approach" (although few understand what this means).
 Therefore, it makes sense to read about this approach so you can discuss it intelligently during a phone interview (or email correspondence).